flomotlik/blog/_posts/2013-03-07-Smoke-Testing-with-Casperjs.markdown

 The second one sets the user agent header and the viewport size.
 By default PhantomJS sets the viewport size to 400x300 which is rather small for a web page.
+Thus we set it to 1024, 768.
 Then it clicks a menu item at casperjs.org and makes sure the right pages are loaded.
 In the end it captures the current page as a png image.